« Visit Fantastic Pest Control

 Check also: Most Common Wood Boring Insects in the UK

-Another reason for the infestations is keeping untreated wooden material at your property.
-This includes not only driftwood and firewood, but also untreated furniture items, chattels, and even structural elements.
+Another common reason for the infestations is keeping infested wooden material on your property.
+This includes not only driftwood and firewood but also untreated furniture items, chattels, and even structural elements.

 Want to know more about their larvae?
 Check our in-depth entry on woodworms at our Pest Library!